nick774776/Sql_project/README.md

  Hospital Data Analysis (SQL)

-This project is part of the **30-Day SQL Micro Course** from SkillCourse.in.
 It involves analyzing a hospital dataset to extract key performance indicators (KPIs) regarding patient care, hospital efficiency, and financial records.

 ## Project Overview
 The goal of this project is to demonstrate proficiency in SQL by solving real-world data queries related to healthcare management.